mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 x ?? y
 ```

-^ If we take our definition of composition to heart, as a process that combines two things into a third thing, then aren't optionals composable?
+^ Perhaps a little more interesting than strings and integers, but are optionals composable?

 ^ After all, we have the double question mark operator, which simply returns the first non-`nil` value.